cncyd/cncyd.github.io/about.md

 title: About
 permalink: /about/
 ---
 I am currently a senior student in the school of physics at Peking University.
-Now, I have switched my interests from physics to finance and will go to SAIF for PhD in Finance.
+I have switched my interests from physics to finance and will go to SAIF for PhD in Finance.

-### Why I have this blog:
+### Why I have this blog

 First is that I want to express and record my feelings.
 More importantly, speaking up on a public website push me to take my views and language more seriously.
 If you disagree with my opinion, feel free to text me.